OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ## The interface

-If the Seed included in the Transmission contains _"display_responsibility" = "vendor"_, then the DSP must include an Audit Button within the Addressable Content.
+Tthe DSP must include an Audit Button within the Addressable Content.

 The standard approach is to use an HTML button for the Audit Button.
 This HTML button is in a form containing also a hidden input for retaining the Audit Log.